989x/fontend/B-Search/NextGPT/prompt.md

+### Ask 1.1

+To handle the case where the propertySearch, propertyType, or propertyStatus is empty and hide them in the URL, how to modify the code

+### Ask 1.2
-what to do when

-propertySearch=' ' or propertyType=' ' or propertyStatus=' '

-is empty will be hidden in nextJS
+what to do when propertySearch=' ' or propertyType=' ' or propertyStatus=' ' is empty will be hidden in nextJS

 such as
 http://localhost:3000/properties?propertySearch=&propertyType=&propertyStatus=Sale

 must be value
 http://localhost:3000/properties

 ```tsx